NikolaKostadinov01/Building-AI-My-AI-Idea-/README.md

 ![](5.png)

 ## Data Sources and AI Methods
-BlindSight relies on a diverse array of data sources, including structured and unstructured data from healthcare systems, environmental sensors, social media, and global disease surveillance networks.
+'BlindSight' relies on a diverse array of data sources, including structured and unstructured data from healthcare systems, environmental sensors, social media, and global disease surveillance networks.
 AI techniques such as machine learning, anomaly detection algorithms (e.g., Isolation Forest), and natural language processing are employed to analyze and interpret these data sources, enabling the early detection of potential health threats.

 ![](3.png)

 ## Challenges
-BlindSight faces several challenges in its implementation and deployment.
+'BlindSight' faces several challenges in its implementation and deployment.

 * **Data Integration:** Ensuring seamless integration of data from disparate sources while maintaining data quality and integrity.